Implementation Science Center for Cancer Control will benefit from researchers on Danforth and Medical campuses

 Yikyung Park, ScD, associate professor of surgery, has received a three-year, $969,000 R01 grant from the National Cancer Institute.
 The project, Temporal Dietary Patterns: Development and Evaluation against Adiposity and Metabolic Biomarkers, will identify dietary patterns based on when and how often people eat during a day and will evaluate if those patterns are […]

-Jean Hunleth, PhD, MPH, instructor of surgery and anthropology, has been awarded the 2018 Elliott P. Skinner Book Award from the Association of Africanist Anthropology for her book Children as Caregivers: The Global Fight against Tuberculosis and HIV in Zambia (2017, Rutgers University Press).
+Jean Hunleth, PhD, MPH, instructor in surgery and anthropology, has been awarded the 2018 Elliott P. Skinner Book Award from the Association of Africanist Anthropology for her book Children as Caregivers: The Global Fight against Tuberculosis and HIV in Zambia (2017, Rutgers University Press).
 This annual award recognizes exemplary work in advancing African Studies […]

 The holidays are here, and that means a calendar filled with family, friends and festivities.
 And as wonderful as that can be, it can also make it challenging to stick to the regular routines that help keep us healthy.
 To help you have the physical and mental freshness to fully enjoy the season, try these […]